-(B) Except by permission of [the Agency], a brief must not exceed \\\\\ words.
+(B) Except by permission of [the Agency], a brief must not exceed words.

 - 1. The APA accords an agency on review of an adjudicator's decision "all the powers which it would have in making the initial decision except as it may limit the issues on notice or by rule."
 5 U.S.C. § 557(b).
 Nonetheless, agencies typically do not review every issue decided by an adjudicator.
-Because agencies (like courts) ordinarily impose limitations on the length of appellate briefs, parties must be selective about the issues they raise for appellate review. - 2.
-Agencies may adapt these regulations to provide that briefs supporting the petition for review must be filed on the same date and responsive briefs filed later.
+Because agencies (like courts) ordinarily impose page limitations for appellate briefs, parties must be selective about the issues they raise for appellate review. - 2.
+Agencies may adapt these regulations to provide that briefs supporting the petition for review shall be filed on the same date and responsive briefs filed later.
 Agencies may also authorize the filing of reply briefs in appropriate cases.

-Rule 421.
+MAR 421.
 Amicus Briefs

-- (A) Any agency of the United States or limited participant in the proceedings below may file an amicus-curiae brief with [the Agency].
-Any other amicus curiae may file a brief only with the consent of [the Agency] after the filing of a motion under Rule 421(B) or with the consent of the parties and a statement to that effect included with the brief. - (B) A motion for leave to file must accompany the brief and state - (1) the movant's interest in the adjudication, and - (2) the reason why an amicus brief is desirable and why the matters asserted are relevant to the disposition of the case. - (C) Any amicus brief filed by anyone (other than an agency of the United States), including by limited participants in the proceedings below, must state whether a party's counsel authored the brief in whole or in part, a party or a party's counsel contributed money that was intended to fund preparing or submitting the brief, and a person-other than the amicus curiae, its members, or its counsel-contributed money that was intended to fund preparing or submitting the brief and, if so, identify each such person. - (D) Except by permission of [the Agency], an amicus-curiae brief may not exceed \\\\\ words. - (E) An amicus curiae must file its brief, accompanied by a motion when necessary under these rules, no later than 7 days after the party which amicus curiae supports files its principal brief.
+- (A) Any agency of the United States may file an amicus-curiae brief with [the Agency].
+Any other amicus curiae may only file a brief with the consent of [the Agency] after the filing of a motion under MAR 421(B) or if the brief states that it is filed with the consent of all parties. - (B) A motion for leave to file must accompany the brief and state - (1) the movant's interest in the adjudication, and - (2) the reason why an amicus brief is desirable and why the matters asserted are relevant to the disposition of the case. - (C) Any amicus brief filed by anyone other than an agency of the United States must state whether a party's counsel authored the brief in whole or in part, a party or a party's counsel contributed money that was intended to fund preparing or submitting the brief, and a person-other than the amicus curiae, its members, or its counsel-contributed money that was intended to fund preparing or submitting the brief and, if so, identify each such person. - (D) Except by permission of [the Agency], an amicus-curiae brief may not exceed words. - (E) An amicus curiae must file its brief, accompanied by a motion when necessary under these rules, no later than 7 days after the party which amicus curiae supports files its principal brief.
 An amicus curiae that does not support either party must file its brief no later than 7 days after the brief filed by the last filing party. - (F) Except by [the Agency's] permission, an amicus curiae may not file a reply brief.

-1. This rule largely draws from FRAP 29.
+1. This rule largely draws from Federal Rule of Appellate Procedure 29.

-Rule 430.
+MAR 430.
 Oral Argument